-One of the reasons that the Hubble Space Telescope is such an important tool to astronomers and scientists is because it’s outside the Earth’s atmosphere giving it a better view of the galaxy around us.
-A pair of private companies are set to team up in an attempt to place a telescope on the surface of the moon.
-The two companies are Moon Express and the International Lunar Observatory Association.
+One of the reasons that the Hubble Space Telescope is such an important tool to astronomers and scientists is because it’s outside the Earth’s atmosphere, giving it a better view of the galaxy around us.
+The absence of atmospheric distortion allows Hubble to capture incredibly detailed images of distant celestial objects, providing invaluable data for research and discovery.
+However, a pair of private companies are set to take astronomical observation to the next level by teaming up in an attempt to place a telescope on the surface of the moon.
+The two companies involved in this groundbreaking project are Moon Express and the International Lunar Observatory Association.

 via The Verge